Cornell Notes: Overview

 The Cornell method provides a systematic format for condensing and organizing notes.
 This system of taking notes is designed for use by a high school or college level student.
 There are several ways of taking notes, but one of the most common is the "two-column" notes style.
 The student divides the paper into two columns: the note-taking column (usually on the right) is twice the size of the questions/keyword column, which is on the left.
 The student leaves five to seven lines open, or about 2 in, at the bottom of the page.

 Notes from a lecture or text are written in the note-taking column; notes usually consist of the main ideas of the text or lecture, and longer ideas are paraphrased.
 Long sentences are avoided; symbols or abbreviations are used instead.
 To assist with future reviews, relevant questions or keywords (which should be recorded as soon as possible, so that the lecture and questions will be fresh in the student's mind) are written in the left-hand keyword column.
 These notes can be taken from any source of information, such as fiction books, DVDs, lectures, or textbooks, etc.

-When reviewing the material, the student can cover the note-taking (right) column while answering the questions/keywords in the key word or cue (left) column.
+When reviewing the material, the student can skim the note-taking (right) column while answering the questions/keywords in the key word or cue (left) column.
 The student is encouraged to reflect on the material and review the notes regularly.